A first look at Douglass North and Robert Thomas, The Rise of the Western World: A New Economic History (Cambridge, 1973)

 We know the difference between the cause of an illness and the illness itself.
 We recognize the flu by its symptoms, but we know that the cause of the flu is a virus.
 North and Thomas argue that we are less careful about distinguishing the causes of growth from growth itself.
 Capital accumulation and technological progress, for example, are not causes of growth: they are “symptoms” of growth.
 We must look beneath the surface of growth to find its causes.

-North and Thomas argue that the establishment and enforcement of property rights has been a major cause of economic growth.
+North and Thomas argue that a major cause of economic growth has been the establishment and enforcement of property rights.
 A person who has property rights over a particular resource has the right to control it and use it as he pleases.
 Property rights are determined in part by law and in part by social conventions.

 Both of these factors affect the acceptability of smoking in public places, which is essentially a question of who has property rights over the air we breathe.
 Is it the smoker, or the people around the smoker?
 In the middle of the twentieth century, social convention gave the property rights to the smoker.
 If you watch an old Humphrey Bogart movie, you will see that people smoked in restaurants, taxis, and other people’s homes.
 They might ask for permission to smoke, but that permission was never refused.
 Everyone understood that smokers had the right to smoke, and if your curtains stunk at the end of the evening, that was just the cost of hospitality.
 The assignment of property rights began to change in the last decades of the century.
 At first non-smokers began, with some embarrassment, to refuse their guests permission to smoke in their homes.
 Then the movement spread to restaurants: people began to complain of smokers at nearby tables.
 Governments eventually stepped in, banning smoking in restaurants, airplanes, taxis, public buildings and then (the final hurdle) in bars.
 By the end of the century, the property rights over the air we breathe were firmly held by non-smokers.
 Social convention dictated this assignment, and the law backed it up.